 For how long have you been a Mentor now?

 What kind of a system do you follow as a mentor?
-Are there scheduled sessions and timings for the interaction?
+Are there scheduled sessions for the interaction?
 Or can your mentee reach you at any point in time whenever they have any issues?

 Are there specific areas that you, as a mentor, think you need to focus more on with regards to your mentee or maybe the mentorship program in general?